 Twenty projects are currently funded.
-These projects are diverse, including the following characteristics:
+These projects are diverse.
+They:

-- happening in 140 sites across 11 provinces and territories
+- happen in over 120 sites across 11 provinces and territories

-- engaging Indigenous, newcomer, refugee, immigrant, transgender and other groups
+- engage Indigenous, newcomer, refugee, immigrant, transgender and other groups

-- spanning infants, early years, school-aged children and youth, and youth in transition years
+- span infants, early years, school-aged children and youth, and youth in transition years

-- working with and for parents, other caregivers, families, service providers, children and youth, educators
+- work with and for parents, other caregivers, families, service providers, children and youth, educators

-- addressing many determinants of mental health, including social support networks and environments, cultural identity, healthy child development, gender identities, social-emotional learning, healthy relationships, coping skills, pro-social behaviours
+- address many determinants of mental health, including social support networks and environments, cultural identity, healthy child development, gender identities, social-emotional learning, healthy relationships, coping skills, pro-social behaviours

-- using different approaches, such as trauma-informed, strengths-based, arts-based, land-based, culturally safe, participatory, Indigenous perspectives
+- use different approaches, such as trauma-informed, strengths-based, arts-based, land-based, culturally safe, participatory, Indigenous perspectives

-- led by a mix of universities, community organizations and national organizations and networks
+- are led by a mix of universities, community organizations and national organizations and networks

 Click on the tiles below to learn more about each project.
 You can also search by keyword.
 Try keywords like Indigenous, early years, co-design, policy, trauma, newcomer, youth-led, or others from the project summary points above.
-We’ll build a more complete list of keywords with projects over time.
+You may also want to access project infographics.